axel37/supinfo-4cite/testlist.md

 Create room (Hotel::createRoom)
 Remove room
-Can get hotel after creating it ? ("fixtures are automatically loaded between each test !" $client->disableReboot()
+Can get hotel after creating it ? ("fixtures are automatically loaded between each test !" $client->disableReboot() Description : null is ok, empty string is not

 ## Room